GoranHalvarsson/SitecoreBlazor/README.md

 Set SitecoreBlazorHosted.Client as StartUp project.

-Select BlazorClient in Soution Configurations.
+Select BlazorClient in Solution Configurations.

 And run...